-Away from the buzzing tourist subsidiary of the Yucatán Peninsula, the Pacific side delivers an authentic Mexican experience, abundant with hidden beaches, consistent swell and no other tourists in site.
+Away from the buzzing tourist subsidiary of the Yucatán Peninsula, the Pacific side delivers an authentic Mexican experience, abundant with hidden beaches, consistent swell and no other tourists in sight.
 You’ll find a number of beach villages up and down the coast but we explored the State of Oaxaca, the closest to the Guatemala border.
 The state is one of the last frontiers in mainland Mexico, despite also being home to Mexico’s famous, world-class surf area of Puerto Escondido.
 Huatulco to Salina Cruz, is almost untouched by development and characterised by verdant jungle slopes meshing with spectacular white sand beaches.
 The coastline enjoys a plethora of breaks, from dredging beaches and rifling points to secret jetties, that are blessed from April to October with consistent 3-10ft offshore swells.
 Only the lack of tourism infrastructure and sketchy access to the spots can explain the low crowd level.
 Here are three places that should be on your surfing Mexico adventure.

 It was proving difficult to book a hostel in Salina Cruz.
 Let alone find any decent information about it at all.
 We had our doubts about the place, especially arriving at 3am from San Cristobal in the Mexican mountain range, the only town that seemed to connect our last destination of Guatemala to the coast of Mexico.